RANUSINGH-S/mentle_health_chatbot/README.md

 - Provides free alternative to OpenAI
 - Falls back to rule-based responses if API is unavailable

+## 💬 New Features in Detail

+### Song Recommendations
+The chatbot can now recommend songs based on your mood:
+- Ask for song recommendations by typing "suggest a song" or "recommend music"
+- If you don't specify a mood, the chatbot will ask what kind of mood you're in
+- Specify a mood (happy, sad, calm, energetic, focused, relaxed) to get tailored recommendations
+- Each song recommendation includes a YouTube link for easy listening

+### Wellness Center Recommendations
+Get information about mental health centers and resources:
+- Ask for wellness centers by typing "suggest wellness centers" or "recommend therapists"
+- The chatbot provides information about mental health centers including:
+  - Name and description
+  - Location and contact information
+  - Website link
+  - Google search link for more information
+- Online resources for mental health support are also provided
+- Location-specific recommendations are available (e.g., "suggest wellness centers in Texas")

 ## Usage

+### Basic Interaction
 - Type your message in the input field and press Enter or click Send
 - Click the moon/sun icon to toggle between dark and light themes
 - Click the question mark button to access mental health resources